Scottish Welfare Fund

 Community Care Grants

-These aim to help vulnerable people set up home or continue to live independently within their community.
+These aim to help vulnerable people establish or maintain a home in the community.
 They are specifically aimed at:

 - families under exceptional pressure